-18.5.11 Review of Calculation of Imported Water Return Flow
+18.5.12 Review of Calculation of Imported Water Return Flow

 Percentages.
-Ten (10) Years following the end of the Rampdown, in the seventeenth (17th) Year, or any time thereafter, the Watermaster Engineer may recommend to the Court an increase or decrease of Imported Water Return Flow percentages.
+Ten (10) Years following the end of the Rampdown, in the seventeenth (17th)

+Year, or any time thereafter, the Watermaster Engineer may recommend to the Court an increase or decrease of Imported Water Return Flow percentages.
 The Watermaster Engineer shall initiate no recommendation to change Imported Water Return Flow percentages prior to end of the seventeenth (17th) Year.
 In the event the Watermaster Engineer recommends in its report to the Court that Imported Water Return Flow percentages for the Basin may need to be revised based on the best available science, the Court shall conduct a hearing regarding the recommendations and may order a change in Imported Water Return Flow percentages.
 Watermaster shall give notice of the hearing pursuant to Paragraph 20.6.
 The Imported Water Return Flow percentages set forth in Paragraph 5.2 shall remain in effect unless revised by Court order according to this Paragraph.
 If the Court approves a reduction in the Imported Water Return Flow percentages, such reduction shall be implemented over a seven (7) Year period.
 Only the Court can change the Imported Water Return Flow percentages.

-Producer, other than unmetered Small Pumper Class Members, to file an annual Production report with the Watermaster.
+18.5.13 Production Reports.
+The Watermaster Engineer shall require each Producer to file an annual Production report with the Watermaster.
 Producers shall prepare the Production reports in a form prescribed by the rules and regulations.
-The Production reports shall state the total Production for the reporting Party, including Production per well, rounded off to the nearest tenth of an acre foot for each reporting period.
+The Production reports shall state the total Production for the reporting Producer, including Production per well, rounded off to the nearest tenth of an acre foot for each reporting period.
 The Production reports shall include such additional information and supporting documentation as the rules and regulations may reasonably require.